xwmx/nb/README.md

 ### Installation

-`nb` is a simple plain text file with a two-letter filename that performs the operations it describes on systems with as little as [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), [Git](https://git-scm.com/), and a text editor.
+`nb` is a simple plain text file with a two-letter name that performs the operations it describes on systems with as little as [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), [Git](https://git-scm.com/), and a text editor.